• Home

 Venture around Newcastle Upon Tyne city centre, it’s small enough to roam around for an hour or two.
 Walk around Eldon Square mall, then around the Monument and head up to Northumberland Street where you can find shops such as TK Maxx, Fenwick, Marks and Spencer, Sports Direct and Primark.
 There are places to eat and cafes dotted around here which will be on the list below.

-If you like to do a guided walking tour:
+If you like to do a popular guided history walking tour:

 Powered by GetYourGuide

-2. Stroll along Grey Street, grab a drink and food
+2. Stroll along the prettiest Grey Street, grab a drink and food

 Voted one of the most prettiest streets in England, it’s a downhill street beautifully lined with architectural and historical buildings, and the Theatre Royal is a magnificent building in itself.
 You’ll find restaurants with cuisines from around the world and some with outdoor spaces perfect for summer time.